elmar-hinz/TYPO3.Blog/Administration/LocalDomain.rst

     esp.dev => 192.168.56.2:8002
     [...]

-The IP 192.168.56.2 is my Vagrant controlled virtual Linux machine, that hosts the docker containers.
-Each project lives in it's own container and is accessible by a port on the Vagrant machine.
+The ``IP 192.168.56.2`` is my `Vagrant box`, that hosts the `Docker containers`.
+Each project lives in it's own `Docker container suite` and is accessible by it's onw set of ports on the Vagrant machine.

+:ref:`parallelDockers` explains how to set up the `Docker suites` to be able to run them in parallel with dedicated ports each.

 Conception
 ==========